 Location: 265 East 161st Street / Sherman Street

 Contractor: Bovis Lend Lease of New York City and Hill International of Marlton, New Jersey.

 Description: The building faces south and is a ten story steel, green colored glass and concrete structure.
+The building is located in the center of the Bronx to the east of the courthouse.
 The south front has a recessed two story section with the main entrance..
 The windows are horizontal and roof line is flat.
 The building is named as the Bronx County Hall of Justice,

 Note: The cost of construction was $275,000,000.